![]() |

 General maintenance, museum management, financial control, cleaning, painting, building, carpentry, display creation, visitor guides, information technology, landscape / gardening, museum storage and documentation, catering and reception.
 This list is not in any order or necessarily complete, we may have opportunities for everyone.

 If you would like to become involved and create new skills or update old ones.
-Make new friends have fun in a great atmosphere then please contact the Museum Manager: - manager@pitstonemuseum.co.uk Please note that to volunteer you do not need to be a member of the Society.
+Make new friends have fun in a great atmosphere then please contact us: - membership@pitstonemuseum.co.uk Please note that to volunteer you do not need to be a member of the Society.

 Society members also receive the following benefits: -